Spherical representations of Lie supergroups: Introduction

 The paper is organised as follows.
 In \REF{sec}{pre}, we set up some preliminaries: the relation of supergroups and supergroup pairs, the definition of (possibly infinite-dimensional) smooth representations of supergroup pairs, and the Iwasawa decomposition of reductive symmetric superpairs of even type.
 These are necessary to formulate our main result, \REF{thm}{main}, in \REF{sec}{main}.
 In the same section, we also derive the formulation of the main result on the superalgebra level (\ie in terms of highest weights) from the statement at the level of supergroups.
 In \REF{sec}{mainProof1}, we prove the necessity in \REF{thm}{main}, that is, the $M$-invariance of the highest weight vectors of spherical representations.
 As part of the proof, we construct possibly infinite-dimensional induced representations of supergroup pairs, and prove Frobenius reciprocity in this setting.

 The converse statement, namely, that the $M$-invariance of the highest weight vector implies that the representation is spherical, at least if the highest weight is high enough, is proved in \REF{sec}{mainProof2}.
-Therefor, we construct, at the supergroup level, a $K$-invariant vector from an $M$-invariant highest weight vector \via a super Eisenstein integral over $K/M$.
+To that end, we construct, at the supergroup level, a $K$-invariant vector from an $M$-invariant highest weight vector \via a super Eisenstein integral over $K/M$.
 As in the classical case, the integral is proportional to the $c$-function of $G/K$, although, due to the known pathologies of the Berezin integral, this fact is more difficult to establish than in the even case.
 We compute $c(\lambda)$ by means of a rank reduction procedure, which applies both to even and odd reflections.
+This is an extension of the ideas of Gindikin--Karpelevic that avoids the direct use of the Weyl group, whose action is not transitive in the super case.
 The `rank one' factors at even roots are known from the classical theory.
 Those occurring at anisotropic odd roots correspond to the rank one symmetric superspaces of even type, which are studied in \cite{ap-cfn}.
 At isotropic roots, one obtains factors which do not have a geometric counterpart of this type.
 Nonetheless, their contribution can be evaluated directly.

 Other than in the even case, the $c$-functions develop finitely many zeros at weights whose real part is dominant.
-Hence, depending on the super-dimension of $K/M$, there may be low lying highest weights, which are $M$-invariant, but for which we are unable to prove that the corresponding highest weight representations are spherical.
+Hence, depending on the super-dimension of $K/M$, there may be low lying highest weights that are $M$-invariant, but for which we are unable to prove that the corresponding highest weight representations are spherical.

 Finally, in \REF{sec}{selfdual}, we specialise to a particular symmetric superpair where $\mf g=\mf{gl}^{m|n}$.
 In this case, we show that all spherical highest weight representations are self-dual (\REF{crl}{sd}), by constructing the analogue of the longest little Weyl group element by the use of odd reflections, and study its action on highest weights.
 Remarkably, for a certain choice of positive root system, the action is the same as for the longest little Weyl group element of $\mf{gl}^{m+n}$.